mempko/henhouse/README.md

 timestamp range because the DB stores a sums and sum of squares table along with actual values.

+Henhouse essentially uses the old school embedded signal processing technique of using streaming versions of computing mean and variance.

 ![alt text](doc/graph.png "Time Graph")

 Design
 =========================

 There is an index and time data for each "key".
 The key, index and data together make a timeline.
-Time ranges are broken up as continuous frames with buckets at a given time resolution.
+Timelines are broken up as continuous frames of time ranges with buckets at a given time resolution.
 Each bucket contains the value of counts in that bucket, a sum up to that bucket of all values, and a sum of squared values up to that bucket.
 This is a 1D version of a summed area table with a second integral.

-Given two time ranges, you can compute sum, average, and variance in constant time.
+Given two buckets, you can compute sum, average, and variance in constant time.

 The index and data structures store the data using memory mapped files for optimal performance.